Gunby, South Kesteven

 Gunby is a village and former civil parish, now in the parish of Gunby and Stainby, in the South Kesteven district of Lincolnshire, England.
-It is situated close to the borders with Leicestershire and Rutland, and 9 mi south from Grantham, and 2 mi west from the A1 road.
+It lies close to the borders with Leicestershire and Rutland, 9 mi south from Grantham, and 2 mi west from the A1 road.
 In 1921 the parish had a population of 119.
 On 1 April 1931 the parish was abolished and merged with Stainby to form "Gunby and Stainby".

 To the east is North Witham, to the north, Stainby, and to the west, Sewstern.
-The parish is administered as part of the Colsterworth district parishes grouped parish council.
+The parish is administered by Colsterworth and District Parish Council, which covers a group of rural parishes.

 The village name derives from a "farmstead or village of a man called Gunni", from the Old Scandinavian person name, and 'by', a farmstead, village or settlement.

-Gunby Grade II listed Anglican church is dedicated to St Nicholas.
+Gunby's Grade II listed Anglican church is dedicated to St Nicholas.
 Of 15th-century origin, it was rebuilt by Richard Coad in 1869, although the Perpendicular tower remained.

 The closest amenities are in Colsterworth, South Witham and Buckminster.